 We’ve had many settings use their EYPP funding on Tales Toolkit over the years, and we think it’s a brilliant use of budget!
-Read on to discover more about how we meet EEF and Ofsted criteria and hear from teachers.
+Read on to discover more about how we meet EEF and Ofsted criteria and hear from practitioners.

 Support for disadvantaged children is going up by over 45% to £570 per child per year